Sarah Tuttle

 Teaches: Voice

-Sarah believes in cultivating a safe and compassionate atmosphere in her lessons, where students are encouraged to explore, ask questions, and take risks.
-In addition to technical voice work, Sarah also offers dramatic coaching, diction/text translation tutoring, audition prep, and musicianship training, all of which work together to develop a curious, confident, and well-rounded singer.
-Whether the ultimate goal is a degree in music, feeling prepared for a role or audition, or simply exploring what a voice can do, Sarah brings the same level of attention and care to each and every student.
+Sarah believes in cultivating a safe and compassionate atmosphere in her lessons, where students of all ages and abilities are encouraged to explore, ask questions, and take risks.
+In addition to technical voice work, Sarah offers dramatic coaching, diction/text translation tutoring, audition prep, and musicianship training, all of which cooperate to develop a curious, confident, and well-rounded singer.
+Whether the ultimate goal is a degree in music, feeling prepared for a role or audition, or simply exploring what a voice can do, Sarah brings the same level of attention and care to every student.

-Sarah holds a Masters degree from the Bard Graduate Vocal Arts Program at Bard College, and a Bachelor's degree from the Sunderman Conservatory of Music at Gettysburg College .
-She is also proud to have spent two summers as a Vocal Fellow with the Tanglewood Music Center, from whom she received the Grace B. Jackson Prize for Excellence in the summer of 2015.
-Sarah is a board member of the Maine chapter of the National Association of Teachers of Singing (NATS) and the co-director of Opera on Tap Maine.
-She was an invited adjudicator at the NATS Maine Classical Voice Festival and Bay Chamber Concerts Young Stars of Maine Competition in 2021, and at the University of Southern Maine Concerto Competition in 2022.
+Sarah holds a Masters degree from the Bard Graduate Vocal Arts Program at Bard College, and a Bachelors degree from the Sunderman Conservatory of Music at Gettysburg College.
+She is proud to have spent two summers as a Vocal Fellow with the Tanglewood Music Center, from whom she received the Grace B. Jackson Prize for Excellence.
 She makes her home in Portland, Maine.